History of Bet365 in Timeline

 October 2014: Report of Bet365 Taking Bets from Chinese Citizens

-In October 2014, The Guardian newspaper reported that Bet365 had been taking bets from Chinese citizens using obscure domain names to bypass government web censorship.
+In October 2014, The Guardian reported that Bet365 was taking bets from Chinese citizens using obscure domain names to circumvent government web censorship.

 April 2016: Bet365 Becomes Stadium Title Sponsor

-In April 2016, Bet365 became the new title sponsors for Stoke City's stadium for the next six seasons, replacing Britannia Building Society.
+In April 2016, Bet365 became the new title sponsors for Stoke City's stadium for the next six seasons.

 2016: Bet365 Fined for Misleading Advertisements

-In 2016, Bet365 was fined A$2.75 million by the Australian Competition & Consumer Commission for misleading advertisements that falsely promised "free bets" to customers.
+In 2016, Bet365 was fined A$2.75 million by the Australian Competition & Consumer Commission for misleading advertisements which falsely promised "free bets" to customers.

 2017: Bet365 Taken to Court for Refusing to Pay Winnings

 In 2017, Bet365 was taken to court for refusing to pay over £1 million in winnings to a horse bettor in Northern Ireland.
-A case from 2016, in which they refused a payout of £54,000 to a customer in England, was still ongoing.
+Additionally, a 2016 case involving a refused £54,000 payout was still ongoing.

 In 2017, Denise Coates became the highest paid executive in the UK, awarding herself a salary of £217 million.

-January 2019: Bet365 Ranks Second on The Sunday Times Tax List
+January 2019: Bet365 Ranks Second on The Sunday Times List of Top Taxpayers

 In January 2019, Bet365 ranked second on The Sunday Times list of the UK's top taxpayers, with the Coates family paying an estimated total tax of £156 million.

-2019: UK Bookmakers Agree to Increase Funds to Combat Gambling Addiction
+2019: UK Bookmakers Agree to Increase Funds for Gambling Addiction

-In the summer of 2019, major UK bookmakers, including Bet365, agreed to increase funds to combat gambling addiction from 0.1% to 1% of gross income over five years.
+In 2019, Bet365, along with other major UK bookmakers, agreed to increase contributions to combat gambling addiction from 0.1% to 1% of gross income over five years.

-In September 2021, Bet365 announced its launch in Colorado through a licensing and revenue share deal with Century Casinos.
+In September 2021, Bet365 announced its launch in Colorado with a licensing and revenue share deal with Century Casinos.

 April 2022: Bet365 Launches in Ontario

-In April 2022, Bet365 was launched in Ontario, Canada, after being approved by the Alcohol and Gaming Commission of Ontario.
+In April 2022, Bet365 launched in Ontario after being approved by the Alcohol and Gaming Commission of Ontario, following the legalization of single-game betting in Canada.

 In March 2024, Australia's financial crime agency, Austrac, initiated an investigation into Bet365 for potential non-compliance with anti-money laundering and counter-terrorism financing laws.

-August 2024: Bet365 Ordered to Pay Shorted Payments in New Jersey
+August 2024: Bet365 Ordered to Pay Customers Shorted on Payments

 In August 2024, the New Jersey Division of Gaming Enforcement ordered Bet365 to pay more than $519,000 to customers it had shorted on payments.